Property & Facility Management & Engineering

 reduction in CO2e

 Water consumption and costs, derived from utility bills, are tracked in ECOS by building engineers.
-As Hines has leveraged green building standards, water consumption from occupant use has decreased.
+Despite years where water consumption increases due to factors such as increased occupancy, Hines has leveraged green building standards that have decreased water consumption over the long-term.
 Hines continues to evaluate the lifecycle water savings and costs of restroom retrofits in existing buildings.

 Historical water intensity for properties that represent predominately office space as determined from total building water data

 Hines recognizes that as a property owner and manager in over 100 cities worldwide, it can contribute to the carbon reduction goals of municipalities and tenants.